boraty14/BlockGame/Assets/README.txt

 Used Plugins:

-DOTween: For setting block movement ease
-Odin Inspector: For better inspector experience
+DOTween: For setting block movement and destroy ease Odin Inspector: For better inspector experience
 Editor Console Pro: For better log and debugging experience